-Our obligations under the Revolving Credit Agreement are guaranteed by certain of our direct and indirect U.S. subsidiaries, and ResMed Limited's obligations under the Term Credit Agreement are guaranteed by us and certain of our direct and indirect U.S. subsidiaries.
+Our obligations under the Revolving Credit Agreement are guaranteed by certain of our direct and indirect U.S. subsidiaries, and ResMed Pty Limited's obligations under the Term Credit Agreement are guaranteed by us and certain of our direct and indirect U.S. subsidiaries.
 The Revolving Credit Agreement and Term Credit Agreement contain customary covenants, including, in each case, a financial covenant that requires that we maintain a maximum leverage ratio of funded debt to EBITDA (as defined in the Revolving Credit Agreement and Term Credit Agreement, as applicable).
-The entire principal amounts of the revolving credit facility and term credit facility, and, in each case, any accrued but unpaid interest may be declared immediately due and payable if an event of default occurs, as defined in the Revolving Credit Agreement, as applicable.
-Events of default under the Revolving Credit Agreement and the Term Credit Agreement, as applicable.
-Events of default under the Revolving Credit Agreement and the Term Credit Agreement, as applicable.
-Events of default under the Revolving Credit Agreement and the Term Credit Agreement, as applicable.
-Events of default under the Revolving Credit Agreement and the Term Credit Agreement for a default in the performance of any covenants in the respective agreements or related documents, or certain changes of control of us, or the respective guarantors of the obligations borrowed under the Revolving Credit Agreement and Term Credit Agreement.
+The entire principal amounts of the revolving credit facility and term credit facility, and, in each case, any accrued but unpaid interest may be declared immediately due and payable if an event of default occurs, as defined in the Revolving Credit Agreement and the Term Credit Agreement as applicable.
+Events of default under the Revolving Credit Agreement and the Term Credit Agreement include, in each case, failure to make payments when due, the occurrence of a default in the performance of any covenants in the respective agreements or related documents, or certain changes of control of us, or the respective guarantors of the obligations borrowed under the Revolving Credit Agreement and Term Credit Agreement.

-The Revolving Credit Agreement and Term Credit Agreement each terminate on April 17, 2023, when all unpaid principal and interest under the loans must be repaid.
-Amounts borrowed under the Term Credit Agreement will also amortize on a semi-annual basis, with a \$6.0 million principal payment required on each such semi-annual amortization date.
-The outstanding principal amounts will bear interest at a rate equal to LIBOR plus 0.75% to 1.50% (depending on the then-applicable leverage ratio) or the Base Rate (as defined in the Revolving Credit Agreement and the Term Credit Agreement, as applicable) plus 0.0% to 0.50% (depending on the then-applicable leverage ratio).
-At June 30, 2021, the interest rate that was being charged on the outstanding principal amounts was 0.9%.
-An applicable commitment fee of 0.100% to 0.175% (depending on the then-applicable leverage ratio) applies on the unused portion of the revolving credit facility.
-As of June 30, 2021, we had \$1.6 billion available for draw down under the revolving credit facility.
+The Revolving Credit Agreement and Term Credit Agreement each terminate on June 29, 2027, when all unpaid principal and interest under the loans must be repaid.
+Amounts borrowed under the Term Credit Agreement will also amortize on a semi-annual basis, with a \$ 5.0 million principal payment required on each such semi-annual amortization date.
+The outstanding principal amounts will bear interest at a rate equal to the Adjusted Term SOFR (as defined in the Revolving Credit Facility) plus 0.75% to 1.50% (depending on the then-applicable leverage ratio) or the Base Rate (as defined in the Revolving Credit Agreement, as applicable) plus 0.0% to 0.50% (depending on the then-applicable leverage ratio).
+At June 30, 2022, the interest rate that was being charged on the outstanding principal amounts wa\$.00%.
+An applicable commitment fee of 0.075% to 0.150% (depending on the then-applicable leverage ratio) on the then-applicable leverage ratio) and the term applicable leverage ratio).

+on the unused portion of the revolving credit facility.
+As of June 30, 2022, we had \$1.4 billion available for draw down under the revolving credit facility.

 We are required to disclose the fair value of financial instruments for which it is practicable to estimate the value, even though these instruments are not recognized at fair value in the consolidated balance sheets.
-As the Revolving Credit and Term Credit Agreements' interest rate is calculated as LIBOR plus the spreads described above, its carrying amount is equivalent to its fair value as at June 30, 2021 and June 30, 2020, which was \$158.0 million and \$680.0 million, respectively.
-Quoted market prices in active markets for identical liabilities based inputs (Level 1) were used to estimate fair value.
+As the Revolving Credit and Term Credit Agreements' interest rate is calculated as Adjusted Term SOFR plus the spreads described above, its carrying amount is equivalent to its fair value as at June 30, 2022 and June 30, 2021, which was \$280.0 million and \$158.0 million, respectively.
+Quoted market prices in active markets for identical liabilities based inputs (Level 2) were used to estimate fair value.